 - Ensure they have professional education in the field, relevant experience, and a good track record.

 - Find out what oversight policies they have in place.
 What checks and balances are implemented to ensure accuracy?

-- When you’re asking for a price quote from a bookkeeper, be upfront about how much interaction you want to have with them.
+- When you’re asking for a price quote from a bookkeeper or CPA, be upfront about how much interaction you want to have with them.
 One client might prefer to receive a monthly P&L statement with a quick note, while another client might want have a quarterly face-to-face meeting to go over financials.
-Most bookkeepers are willing to accommodate your needs.
+Most bookkeepers and CPAs are willing to accommodate your needs.